isomerpages/pa-cdcvouchers-v2/_merchants/How to onboard and use RedeemSG Merchant app?.md

 # How to onboard onto RedeemSG Merchant
 **RedeemSG Merchant** allows merchants and their staff to easily accept digital vouchers issued by Singapore Government agencies and charities.

 Step 1: RedeemSG Merchant app is only for merchant staff.
 To be able to use the app, you will need to be issued with a unique shop code.
-How to get the shop code?
+(You will receive your shop code from the CDC Ambassador during your onboarding session.
+It will also be sent to you via SMS to your registered mobile number.)

 Step 2: Download RedeemSG Merchant and log in with your mobile number.